 In her career Monica won nine Grand Slam titles – the Australian Open four times, the French Open three times and the US Open twice.
 She would have won even more, but in 1993

 she was attacked by a deranged fan of rival player Steffi Graf

 and did not play for over two years.

-Born in Novi Sad, Serbia (then Yugoslavia), she began playing tennis at the age of six, coached by her father Karolj Seles.
-She won the prestigious Orange Bowl junior tournament in Miami, Florida, where she caught the attention of tennis coach Nick Bollettieri and in 1986 the Seles family moved from Yugoslavia to the United States and Monica enrolled in the Nick Bollettieri Tennis Academy, where she trained for two years.
+Born in Novi Sad, Serbia (then Yugoslavia), she began playing tennis at the age of six, coached by her father.
+She won her first tournament at nine, despite not fully understanding the scoring system, and in 1985 at the age of 11, she won the prestigious Orange Bowl junior tournament in Miami, where she caught the attention of tennis coach Nick Bollettieri.
+In 1986, the Seles family moved to the United States, and Monica enrolled in the Bollettieri Tennis Academy.

-Seles would go on to become a US citizen, helping the United States to win the Federation Cup in 1996 and 2000 and she also won a Bronze Medal at the 2000 Olympic Games in Sydney.
-After winning 53 career titles up to 2003, Seles sustained a foot injury side-lining her from the Women’s Tour and effectively ending her career.
+After becoming a US citizen, she helped the United States to win the Federation Cup in 1996 and 2000 and also won a bronze medal at the 2000 Olympic Games in Sydney.
+After winning 53 career titles up to 2003, Monica sustained a serious foot injury that ended her career.

 She was elected to the Laureus World Sports Academy in 2012.